-- Elizabeth Salbury-Afshar, MD, MPH, is a family medicine, preventive medicine/public health, and addiction medicine physician and is an Associate Professor at the University of Wisconsin School of Medicine and Public Health in Madison, Wisconsin.
+Elizabeth Salisbury-Afshar, MD, MPH, is a family medicine, preventive medicine/public health, and addiction medicine physician and is an Associate Professor at the University of Wisconsin School of Medicine and Public Health in Madison, Wisconsin.

 She is core faculty for the Addiction Medicine Fellowship at the University of Wisconsin and her role involves both inpatient addiction medicine consult and outpatient addiction medicine care in a federally qualified health center.

-Dr. Salisbury-Afshar's work has focused on expanding access to evidence-based addiction treatment services and harm reduction services.
+Pr.
+Salisbury-Afshar's work has focused on expanding access to evidence-based addiction treatment services and harm reduction services.

-- evidence-based addiction treatment services and harm reduction services.
-Past roles include serving as the Medical Director of Behavioral Health Systems Baltimore, as the Medical Director of Behavioral Health at the Chicago Department of Public Health, the Director of the Center for Addiction Research and Effective Solutions at the American Institutes for Research, and Medical Director of Heartland Alliance Health (Chicago-based healthcare for the homeless provided).
+Past roles include serving as the Medical Director of Behavioral Health Systems Baltimore, as the Medical Director of Behavioral Health at the Chicago Department of Public Health, the Director of Hecenter for Addiction Research and Effective Solutions at the American Institutes for Research, and Medical Director of Heartland Alliance Health (Chicago-based healthcare for the homeless provider).